-To find the top jogging strollers of 2018, we got together with 6 moms and tried out 11 different jogging strollers.
+To find the top running strollers of 2018, we got together with 6 moms and tried out 11 different strollers.
 Our hands-on reviews checked out the features, popped in our kids, and went out on a jog.
 We ran on a gravel trail, a bumpy sidewalk, and through some suburban streets.
 These units are the overall best jogging strollers we could find.
 To read more details about the factors we considered when finding the best running strollers of 2018, scroll down to the bottom of this page.
 Otherwise, here are the best we found!

 The Best Jogging Strollers of 2018!

-This is the best jogging stroller of the bunch!
+This top rated BOB revolution flex jogging stroller is the best of the bunch!
 A bit more expensive than our other options, but definitely worth the premium price.
 This stroller has it all, the 9-level adjustable handle bars, adjustable suspension, a decent storage bin, and very comfortable seat.
 The "Flex" name comes from the fact that there are so many adjustable components to suit all users and contexts.
 Along with the adjustable suspension (with 3" of travel!) the inflatable rubber tires make for a very smooth and stable ride with great traction on a variety of surfaces.
 The sun canopy is also excellent with huge coverage to block sun and rain on longer runs, and the seat has several recline settings.
-Though it doesn't have any cup holders, you can purchase some accessories: BOB makes a great handle bar console (with tire pump!) for parents that includes two cup holders, and a great snack tray with a cup holder for kids (both are about $30).
+Though it doesn't have any cup holders, you can purchase some accessories: BOB makes a great handle bar console (with tire pump!) for parents that includes two cup holders, and a greatsnack tray with a cup holder for kids (both are about $30).
 Of the strollers we tested, this one felt the sturdiest and most durable, inspiring confidence while running.
 The wheels are not only large in diameter but they are real inflatable rubber tires, not those hard cheap tires you find on many other models.
 This BOB Revolution is for babies from 8 weeks old up to 75 pounds!
 For negatives, we thought the storage bin was a bit small for bigger trips, the handle bars were not ergonomically angled, and like all jogging strollers it is quite large and cumbersome.
 One of our more petite moms found it difficult to lift into the car.
 Compared the earlier versions, this model is a bit larger overall, with higher handlebars, a larger canopy, and convenient side pockets for cell phones or pacifiers.

 Consistently low inventory on these jogging strollers, so get it if/when you can!
 This Joovy Zoom jogging stroller is relatively new to the market, and it is just about as good as the BOB, and for over $100 less.
 It includes some really great features for the price point: independent rear suspension, a large storage bin, a comfortable seat, a great sun canopy, cup holders, a center console for a phone and keys, and pockets in the seating area for your kid.
 The Joovy also has a great feature that sets it apart: there is no rear axel that allows for a longer running stride without kicking the back of the stroller.
 This was a truly awesome feature, especially for our taller testers.
 In fact, we didn't even notice that aspect until we had a 6-foot+ tall dad ran around the block with it and was beaming about how he didn't need to completely change his stride and posture just to avoid kicking the rear axel.
 In our tests, the Joovy was really awesome with great maneuverability, stability, and build quality.
 This feels like a stroller that will really hold up well to bumpy roads and long miles.
 We also thought the seat was very cozy, and the aluminum frame was very sleek and stylish.
 So what are the drawbacks?
 Well, the handle bars are not adjustable.
 Our tallest parent, at 6' 3" found himself hunched over a bit to maintain a grip on the handles.
 Also, the handle bars are not ergonomically angled which can increase wrist strain on long runs.
 Overall, this is an excellent stroller and great #2 option when the price of the BOB steers you elsewhere.
 As long as you're under about 6' 2" tall we think you'll be very happy with this option!